JeanZ123/Getting-and-Cleaning-the-Human-Activity-Recognition-Using-Smartphones-Data-Set/Codebook.md

 from the train set by columns into a table that contains the human subject, the activity performed and the values of the features.

-2. and subsequently binds the following files,
+2. and subsequently combines the following files,

 - UCI HAR Dataset/test/subject_test.txt
 - UCI HAR Dataset/test/X_test.txt